Spectory/debugging_dev_meeting/README.md

  4. Determine a fix for the bug
  5. Apply the fix and test it

 Pretty simple ahh?
-We all know its not as easy as it sounds.
+But we all know its not as easy as it sounds.

 The hardest parts are 2 & 3.
-This is the part when you bang your head at the table and regret the day you choose to be a programmer.
+This is where you bang your head at the table and regret the day you choose to be a programmer.
+Luckly, there are ways to soften that processes.
+At this doc, we'll go over some.

 ========================================================================================================================

-### Tools
+## Tools
-The difference between a pro and an amature is that a pro knows how to use his tool.
+The difference between a pro and an amature is that **a pro knows how to use his tools**.

 #### Loggers
 Loggers allow us to to see what a program is doing just by observing from outside.
 When logs are kept & well maintained, it will also allow us to see what the system did in the past.

 ###### log levels

-When something is logged, it is printed into the corresponding log if the log level of the message is equal or higher than the configured log level.
+When something is logged, it is written into the corresponding log, if the log level of the message is equal or higher than the configured log level.

-Most common log levels (ordered by severity) are :debug, :info, :warn, :error, :fatal.
+Most common log levels (ordered by severity) are :debug, :info, :warn, :error, :fatal, but most loggers will allow you to add your own levels & tags.

-##### Performance Impact
+###### Performance Impact
 Loggers affect app preformance in two aspects
  - IO - Logs are written to disk.
+When IO is massive, it can become a bottle next at you OS/Network, which can impact you program performace.
- - CPU/RAM - convertsion complex objects to string.
+ - CPU/RAM - Strings are written to the log.
+If we convert complex objects to strings, it takes its toll on the OS.

-##### Logging tips
+###### Logging tips
 Reading a log should give you a clear indication of what is going on at the system.
-A log entry should be informative:
+A log entry should be informative. it should be easy to understand:
- - where - where in the code this log entry was created.
+ - Where in the code this log entry was created.
- - who - which system/module/process created it
+ - Which system/module/process generated it.
- - when - when & in what order the events happen
+ - When & in what order the events happen.
- - what - what exactly happened
+ - What exactly happened.

 You can achieve most of it by
  - Add the Module & Method name to the log entry
  - Print parameters & variables
+ - Use log levels wisely to reduce IO.

+In order to minimize the Logger impact on your system:
  - Avoid logs in a loop
- - Avoid logs that require stringfy of big data structures / parsing
+ - Avoid logs that require stringfy/parsing of big data structures
- - Use log levels wisely to reduce IO.

-##### Example
+###### Example

-for example Lets consider the following code
+Lets consider the following code

 ```ruby
 module MyMath